 “I saw a murder”

 And that’s everything I’m going to say about the story.
 The story takes various twists and turns and it’s a wild ride.
-The writing and pacing is top notch.
+The writing and pacing are top-notch.
 Personally, I loved the writing in this game.
 The characters are memorable and quirky.
 I loved every single one of them.

 This game contains a lot of dialogues.
 If you aren’t into those games, I would recommend that you skip this one.
 Since none of the dialogues are voice acted.
 But, after I had finished the first chapter of the game, I watched the first episode of the anime and I have to say, that those voices just played in my head while I was playing the game.

 The writing made me laugh and sit on the edge of my seat.
 It’s a great story to play on Halloween night.
 It’s a game that takes the horror route without using too much gore.
 The only sad thing is that this game is only 8 hours long.
 The game doesn’t have any replay value or multiple endings, so I felt empty after those 8 hours.
 Empty for more.

 This game touches upon a few themes that could be a trigger for some people.
 From murder, a whole range of cuss words to religion.
 In my opinion, the game never went into the offensive territory but if you are easily triggered by these subjects, keep an open mind if you are playing this game.

 At its core, Angels of Death is a puzzle game.
 If you have played Corpse Party or a game from the Zero Escape series, you will be right at home playing this game.
 The goal of each chapter is to escape the floor you are trapped in.
 In order to do that, you have to solve various puzzles while exploring the basement.

 The game is quite linear, so there isn’t much room to explore the basement.
 I never got stuck in this game and I never needed a walkthrough.
 This game is quite easy to finish.
 It does provide some challenge but if you use the save system like I did, you won’t have any problems.